R/K selection theory: Application

 While usually applied at the level of species, r/K selection theory is also useful in studying the evolution of ecological and life history differences between subspecies, for instance the African honey bee, A. m. scutellata, and the Italian bee, A. m. ligustica.
 At the other end of the scale, it has also been used to study the evolutionary ecology of whole groups of organisms, such as bacteriophages.
 Other researchers have proposed that the evolution of human inflammatory responses is related to r/K selection.

 Some researchers, such as Lee Ellis, J. Philippe Rushton, and Aurelio José Figueredo, have attempted to apply r/K selection theory to various human behaviors, including crime, sexual promiscuity, fertility, IQ, and other traits related to life history theory.
 Rushton developed "differential K theory" to attempt to explain variations in behavior across human races.
-Differential K theory has been debunked as being devoid of empirical basis, and has also been described as a key example of scientific racism.
+Differential K theory applied to humans has been criticised as being devoid of empirical basis, and has also been described as a key example of scientific racism.